consoledotdev/home/content/research/mars.md

 On Earth, accessing websites primarily involves Transmission Control Protocol (TCP), Internet Protocol (IP) and Hypertext Transfer Protocol (HTTP).
 TCP/IP deals with connecting your device and the transmission of data to/from the destination.
-When you make a request to a website, TCP/IP deals with mapping a route to the destination network, opening a connection, and ensuring the data is transmitted correctly.
+When you make a request to a website, TCP/IP deals with opening a connection, routing the data, and ensuring the data is transmitted correctly.

 Before any data is sent, the protocol must open a connection with the destination.
 Known as the SYN, SYN-ACK, ACK